Google Earth Studio is a web-based animation tool for Google Earth’s satellite and 3D imagery. It was first released in 2018 as an invite only beta.

 just thanks to the fact that null

 is treated as the end of the string.
-Many frameworks/languages defend from this Null Byte Injection by simply not allowing null characters in the filename, but this was not the case at Google’s side.
+Many frameworks/languages defend against this Null Byte Injection by simply not allowing null characters in the filename, but this was not the case at Google’s side.

 Now we have a file saved in someone else’s folder, the file contains a JavaScript payload in a script tag, and the file is saved as .html